dmayukh/torchvideoclf/README.md

 The train.py uses the image collections to prepare the training dataset.

-You code in this repo was developed on this docker image *mayukhd/torch1.7:videoclassification*
+The code in this repo was developed on this docker image *mayukhd/torch1.7:videoclassification*

 `docker pull mayukhd/torch1.7:videoclassification`